Ninian Cockburn: Officer of the Scots Guard

+On 31 July 1553, Ninian Cockburn wrote to Mary of Guise from Abbeville.
+He reported current news, and wrote that Mary, Queen of Scots, was well.
+He knew that her diplomat Henri Cleutin was in London, and thought that he would attend the coronation of Mary I.

-The Scottish diplomat James Melville of Halhill recorded his meeting at St Germain en Laye with Ninian in 1553, now a Captain of Horse in the French king's guard.
+The Scottish diplomat James Melville of Halhill recorded his meeting at St Germain en Laye with Ninian in 1553, who was now a Captain of Horse in the French king's guard.
 Mary of Guise was about to become Regent of Scotland in place of Regent Arran, and Ninian brought news from Scotland of the opinion of her political enemy John Hamilton, now Archbishop of St Andrews, who had been ill when Arran discussed relinquishing his powers to her.
 The Archbishop had recovered due to the care of the Italian physician Gerolamo Cardano.
-Melville was not pleased by Ninian's intervention and called him a "busy meddler."
+Melville was not pleased by Ninian's intervention and called him a "busy meddler".
 Melville described how Ninian tried to use him as an interpreter in an interview with Anne de Montmorency, Constable of France, and pretended Melville was his nephew.
 Melville conveyed his reluctance to proceed to the Constable and he dismissed Ninian from his presence in his cabinet in the Château before the tale was told.
 In December 1553, Montmorency received a very similar report of Arran and the Archbishop's intentions to retain Edinburgh Castle and Dumbarton Castle, sent by the ambassador, Antoine de Noailles, who had heard it from a banished Scotsmen in London.